-*- coding: utf-8 -*-

 if body is None:

-if lower is None or upper is None:
+if lower is not None:

-if upper is None:
+if upper is not None:

 [docs]